HorlogeSkynet/SSHubl/README.md

 ## Frequently Asked Questions

-### Why can I connect to new hosts without accepting their fingerprint ?
+### Why can I non-interactively connect to new hosts without accepting their fingerprint ?

 > `pexpect` package is [known to always accept remotes' public key](https://github.com/pexpect/pexpect/blob/4.9/pexpect/pxssh.py#L411-L414), and it isn't configurable.